EugeniaAleks/goit-js-hw-02/README.md

-# goit-js-hw-01
+# goit-js-hw-02

-Variables and types.
-Function basics.
+Modul 2.
+Branching and cycles.